RHS peat policy

 Amplifying the voice of our members and visitors who want to see the end of peat use is important to us.
 One of the ways we will achieve this is via our membership of the Environmental Horticulture Group (EHG) – formerly the Ornamental Horticulture Roundtable Group (OHRG).

-Not only is our charity a member of the Growing Media Association Group, we are also part of the NGO forum on peat use reduction and protection.
+The RHS are also part of the Non-Governement Organisation (NGO) forum on peat use reduction and protection.
 This is because we recognise the importance of both eliminating peat extraction and peat burning.

 Useful links